bolognesi88/avaj/README.md

 * longer pipe chains (e.g.: method > method or method > variable > method)
 * null-safe method and attribute access

 Avaj was supposed to be a java superset, but now I don giv a fick anymore.
-It seems funnier just to keep the resemblance.
+It seems funnier and more productive just to keep the resemblance.

+Avaj is an acronym that stands for:

+A-vajisa
+V-ery
+A-wesome
+J-avaextension.